 Medically Led Sessions

 This session will explain heart and lung function and what happens to these systems in pulmonary hypertension patients.
-The panel will discuss how different screening and tests help guide therapy at varying stages of the disease.
-This general overview of the disease will provide you with the educational foundation you will need to get the most out of other sessions.
+This general overview of the different types of pulmonary hypertension and management will provide you with the educational foundation you will need to focus your attention on other sessions. *also available in Spanish

 Connective Tissue Disease and PAH